SolidLabResearch/user-managed-access/README.md

 ## Implemented features

 The packages in this project currently only support a fixed UMA AS per CSS RS, and contain only the trivial [AllAuthorizer](packages/uma/src/models/AllAuthorizer.ts) that allows all access.
 More useful features are coming soon ...

+### Usage control policy enforcement

+Used for creating a modular engine that calculates which access modes are granted based on:

+- Usage Control Rules
+- Interpretation of those rules
+- The request of the Requested Party together with all its claims

+For more information, you can check out its [own repository](https://github.com/woutslabbinck/ucp-enforcement) which has three engines that use [ODRL rules](https://www.w3.org/TR/odrl-model/).

+A test script is provided for a CRUD ODRL engine: `yarn script:ucp-enforcement`.
+In the [script](./scripts/test-ucp-enforcement.ts) a read Usage Control Rule (in ODRL) is present together with N3 interpretation rules.
+Then a read request is performed using the engine, which results in a list of grants.
+This list is then printed to the console.

 ## Next steps